 In general, an unmarried minor (a person under 18 years of age) derives legal residence from the parent with whom the minor maintains or last maintained his or her place of abode.
-The residence of an unmarried minor who has a parent living cannot be changed by the minor's own act, by the appointment of a legal guardian, or by the relinquishment of a parent's right of control.
+The residence of a minor cannot be changed by the minor or the appointment of a guardian for the minor, so long as the minor's parents are living.